bombasticSlacks/Reclaimers/Game/Hostile-Groups.md

 There are plenty of unexplainable and horrible things in the galaxy, terrors beyond our imagination.
 Most aren't caused by an eclipse, but blaming it helps it to make sense.

 ### The Creeper
 An extradimensional threat that influences the minds of humans and corrupts local botanical life.
 It wishes to influence all beings in our dimension and take them under its control, using all organic matter as food.
-Usually symbolized as a flower with a giant beak in the centre this terror can create otherworldly homunculi out of plants and imbue powerful humans with great psionic potential and strength if they become part of the collective hive mind.
+Usually symbolized as a flower with a giant beak in the centre this terror can create otherworldly homunculi out of plants and imbue powerful humans with great psychic potential and strength if they become part of the collective hive mind.

 ## Horrors Of Science
 Humanity without boundaries can create truly terrible things.
 Some of those can grow to resent their creators.